-In summary, the applicant adequately identifies the population to be served, demonstrates the need the population has for three additional in-center stations at BMA Red Springs, and demonstrates the extent to which all residents of the area, including underserved groups, are likely to have access to the services proposed.
+In summary, the applicant adequately identifies the population to be served, adequately demonstrates the need that this population has for the proposed project, and adequately demonstrates the extent to which all residents, including underserved groups, will have access to the proposed services.
 Therefore, the application is conforming to this criterion.